Shashank-21/Emeritus-course-content/RTI_9.1_Testing_the_Hello_World_Exercise/task-03/guide.md

 ## Part 1: `string-utils.js` Implementation

-**Objective**: Create a function named `capitalize(str)` in the `string-utils.js` file.
+**Objective**: Complete the function `capitalizeWords(str)`, in the file `string-utils.js` file .
 This function should take a string as input, which represents a sentence, and capitalize the first letter of every word in the sentence.
 The function should then return the capitalized sentence.

 **Details**: